-Associate Faculty status is a vehicle to coordinate efforts of faculty who are making contributions to the education of mental health and school counselors, and especially to contribute to doctoral education in the area of research and scholarly productivity.
-We are developing a partnership with the faculty listed below, drawn from the academic areas of Health Promotion and Education, Educational Foundations, A&S Psychology, and Social Work.
-These faculty potentially are available for dissertation committees, research grants, program development, and involvement with our emerging Center for Ecological Counseling.
+Associate Faculty status is a vehicle to coordinate efforts with faculty who are making contributions to the education of mental health and school counselors, and contribute to doctoral education in the area of research and scholarly productivity.
+Our program holds partnerships with the faculty listed below, drawn from the academic areas of Health Promotion and Education, Educational Foundations, A&S Psychology, Psychiatry, and Social Work.
+These faculty may be available for dissertation committees, research grants, and program development.